How to Improve Indoor Air Quality: Practical Tips for a Healthy Home

 • Spot Ventilation: This method involves using localized exhaust fans in high pollutant production areas like the kitchen or bathroom.
 These fans help quickly pull pollutants out of the room before spreading them throughout the house.

 Remember, while these techniques can help reduce the concentration of indoor air pollutants, they are not a substitute for minimizing the sources of pollutants in the first place.
-Always eliminate the use of pollutants products and activities inside your home whenever possible.
+Always eliminate the use of pollutants products and activities inside your home whenever possible, and then enhance this with the installation of a custom-built system for Comprehensive Ventilation Sydney, or elsewhere more relevant, to ensure you are always breathing easier.

 Dealing With Humidity via Dehumidifiers